marcelotduarte/cx_Freeze/doc/src/faq.rst

 There are two ways to debug what's going on:

-1. Freeze your application with the ``gui`` base (see :doc:`setup_script` or :doc:`script`).
+1. Freeze your application with the :option:`Executable.base="gui" <base>` (Or ``cxfreeze`` :option:`--base=gui`).
    This doesn't use a console window and reports errors in a dialog box.
 2. Alternatively, start a command prompt yourself and launch the frozen executable from the command line.
    This will let you see any error messages in the console.

 Freezing for other platforms
 ----------------------------

-**cx_Freeze** works on Windows, Mac, and Linux, but on each platform, it only makes an executable that runs on that platform.
-So if you want to freeze your programs for Windows, freeze it on Windows; if you want to run it on Macs, freeze it on a Mac.
+**cx_Freeze** works on Windows, macOS, and Linux, but on each platform, it only makes an executable that runs on that platform.
+So if you want to freeze your programs for Windows, freeze it on Windows; if you want to run it on Macs, freeze it on a macOS.

 At a pinch, you can try to make a Windows executable using `Wine
 <https://www.winehq.org/>`_.
 Our experience is that you need to copy some files